jcraggs/fe-forum-concept/README.md

 │   │   ├── User.jsx              ->    page showing the user card and associated articles
 │   │   └── UserCard.jsx          ->    induvidual card showing the details of the user- name and avatar
 │   │
-│   ├── api.js
+│   ├── api.js                    ->    contains the api request functions
-│   ├── App.js
+│   ├── App.js                    ->    contains the header, main and footer components
-│   ├── App.test.js
-│   ├── index.css
+│   ├── index.css                 ->    styling file for the components of the website
-│   └── index.js
+│   └── index.js                  ->    renders the app in the index.html
 │
 ├── .gitignore                    ->    contains the local files to be ignored e.g. node_modules and knexfile.js
 ├── AvaliableScripts.md           ->    markdown document containing information on the reactscripts for this project ├── package.json                  ->    contains the metadata of the npm dependencies and scripts of the project ├── package-lock.json & yarn.lock ->    auto-generated files which store an exact version dependency tree └── README.md                     ->    markdown document containing all the project information
 ```

 ## App component stucture